CannerCMS/docs.canner.io/docs/file-canner-resolver-js.md

 sidebar_label: canner.resolver.js
 ---

+> `canner.resolver.js` is optional, if you don't need to customize your data flow you don't need it.

 `canner.resolver.js` should export a resolver object, each key **must** match with your data's key.

 > Learn more about [Resolvers](http://framework.canner.io/docs/guides-resolver.html)